Science

 Q* is one observable in two spaces.

 The wavevector is the single thread that ties the broken-symmetry state in real space to the Fermi-surface geometry in reciprocal space.
 A modulation of period λ in the density n(r) shows up as a peak at Q* = 2π/λ in its Fourier transform.
-That peak is co-located with the segments of the Fermi surface the order parameter gaps out.
+That peak sits at the wavevector connecting the Fermi-surface segments the order gaps out, the nesting condition that sets where the instability forms.
+In the cuprates this charge order is measured directly at Q* ≈ 0.31 r.l.u.[9, 10].

 Q* · the hinge between real and reciprocal space